3778/website-research/content/join-us.md

 ## <b>What skills are we looking for?</b>
 ---

 Data Science is a spectrum, but it can be divided into 4 positions: Data Engineer, Machine Learning Specialist, Data Scientist and Business Analyst.
-Below, we've listed caracteristics that are common amongst each.
+Below, we've listed characteristics that are common amongst each.
 This is by no means an exhaustive list nor is it the usual "minimal requirements" for applying.
 Again, **this is NOT a list of requirements**.

 ### Data Engineer
 - Interested in Scala, Python, and/or Clojure;